 Allows you to send a string to a copy of RoboTask on another computer.
-This action works together with the "Listener" triggering event string and can start some task according to its settings.
+This action works together with the "Listener" triggering event [355].
+The Listener event receives the string and can start some task according to its settings.
 Thus, you can synchronize several copies of RoboTask working on the local area network of your office or via the Intranet/Internet.